advocations/skype/Skype/UCWA/presenceSubscription_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

 This resource allows the application to keep track of members of the subscription.
-Updates include [presence (UCWA)](presence_ref.md), [location (UCWA)](location_ref.md), or [note (UCWA)](note_ref.md) changes for a specific contact.
+Updates include [presence](presence_ref.md), [location](location_ref.md), or [note](note_ref.md) changes for a specific contact.
 Additionally, an update on the event channel will inform the application that the subscription is about to expire.
 The application can then elect to refresh the subscription.
-Unlike[group (UCWA)](group_ref.md), presenceSubscription is not persistent and is typically relevant only for a short duration.
+Unlike [group](group_ref.md), presenceSubscription is not persistent and is typically relevant only for a short duration.

 ### Properties